 Lerner recruited Red Kelley to help with the getaway planning.
-Raymond Patriarca was growing frustrated at the pace all of Kelley’s careful planning was requiring.
-“I don't want to hear any stories, I just want him [Marfeo] killed," Patriarca said, ignoring his usual dislike for public spectacle.
+Raymond Patriarca was growing frustrated at the pace Kelley’s careful planning required.
+“I don’t want to hear any stories, I just want him [Marfeo] killed,” Patriarca said, ignoring his usual dislike for public spectacle.

 Murder in Broad Daylight